 - Growth plate fractures happen when breaks occur in a developing bone, this refers to as a growth plate fracture.

-An exam and certain tests get used by your child’s doctor to determine the exact diagnosis.
-During the examination, the parent will answer questions about your child’s medical history as well as how the injury occurred.
+An exam and certain tests provide your child’s doctor with the information to determine an exact diagnosis.
+During the examination, the parent will answer questions about the child’s medical history as well as how the injury occurred.

 Open (complex) Fracture:

-An open fracture becomes a life-threatening situation.
+An open fracture can become a life-threatening situation.
 An open fracture, which is also called a compound fracture, is where the bone bursts through the skin.
 Or when a deep incision in the skin exposes the bone.
-The objective of treatment is to alleviate pain and discomfort, promote bone healing, and minimize complications so that your kid can resume normal use of the broken region.
+The objective of treatment is to alleviate pain and discomfort, promote bone healing, and minimize complications so that your child can resume normal use of the broken region.
 Treatment options may include:

 - Splint or cast.
 This stabilizes the damaged bone as it heals.

 - Certain medications can assist to reduce inflammation.

 - The muscles and tendons around the shattered bone get gently stretched to allow the bone ends to align and mend.
-It makes use of pulleys, strings, weights, and a metal frame that get placed above the bed.
+It makes use of pulleys, strings, weights, and a metal frame that gets placed above the bed.

 - Your child may require surgery to repair some types of fractured bones.
 Metal rods or pins become placed inside or outside the body by the surgeon to keep the bone fragments in place.
 This allows them to heal in the proper posture.

-The doctor will use a cast, splint, or brace to support a child’s fracture, which may need “setting” or corrected before stabilizing.
+The doctor will use a cast, splint, or brace to support a child’s fracture, which may need “setting” or correcting before stabilizing.
 This is referred to as reduction and is carried out in two steps:

-Closed reduction – Medicine is provided to reduce pain and discomfort and the bone is straightened without the need of an incision.
+Closed reduction – Medicine is provided to reduce pain and discomfort and the bone is straightened without the need for an incision.